Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 Quality Control

-Exporting food to the EU means there are many hurdles to jump, lots of boxes to tick and lots of paperwork – many compliances, checking and re-checking and constant vigilance.
+Exporting food to the EU means there are many compliances, lots of boxes to tick and lots of paperwork – this means checking and re-checking and constant vigilance.

 Freight & Logistics